thingsboard/thingsboard.github.io/_includes/docs/getting-started-guides/helloworld-pe.md

 ## Step 3.
 Create dashboard

-We will create a dashboard to add the most popular widgets.
-See instructions below.
+A dashboard in ThingsBoard allows users to visualize and monitor data collected from IoT devices.

+In this guide, we will create a dashboard and add three widgets to it in order to display a list of entities and their latest values, as well as show alarm signals related to the specified entity.

 ### Step 3.1 Create an empty dashboard

+To create a new dashboard, follow these steps:

 {% include images-gallery.html imageCollection="step31" showListImageTitles="true" %}

 ### Step 3.2 Add entities table widget

 The "Entities table" widget displays a list of entities and their latest values.
-The list of entities corresponds to selected devices or other entities, and filters with the ability of additional full text search and pagination options.
+The list of entities corresponds to selected devices or other entities, and filters with the ability of additional full-text search and pagination options.

 To add the table widget we need to select it from the widget library.
 Widgets are grouped into widget bundles.
 Each widget has a data source.
 This is how the widget "knows" what data to display.